 Learn more on the official Cashiers Festival of Trees website by clicking here.

-Summit Charter School embraces and encourages involvement from the community at large.
+Summit embraces and encourages involvement from the community at large.

 Here are the wonderful organizations that partnered with the school in 2020-21.*

 *Summit just released a new website and the below list in in the process of being updated.
-Please visit our website in September for an updated list.
-Thank you.
+Please visit our website on October 15 for an updated list.

 A Jones Company